Boothferry Park: Records

-The highest attendance before the new stand was built was 40,179 in 1948 when Hull City played Middlesbrough in the FA Cup.
-After the height of the terracing had been increased, 55,019 spectactors witnessed the visit of Manchester United in 1949.
+On 26 February 1949, the visit of Manchester United in the FA Cup attracted 55,019 fans.
+Although Hull lost 1–0, the record still remains the highest home attendance in the club's history to this day.
 The highest scoring game came in a friendly match in 1950 when Hull City played Nuneaton Borough.
 The game ended 8–6 to the Tigers, who had been 1–0 down at half-time.

 Nicknames

 Boothferry Park from the car park with the "o" missing.

 The stadium became affectionately known by supporters as "Fer Ark" in its later days, due to the lack of finances for maintenance which meant that only those letters were illuminated on the large "boothFERry pARK" signage.
 Before this it had been known as "Bothferry Park" when one of the illuminated "O"s fell off.